Exchange Rates: Main Effects on Travel Spending and Investment Returns

 An exchange rate represents the value of one currency exchanged for another, a fundamental concept in global finance and economics that influences international trade, tourism and consumer prices.
 For example, if the exchange rate between the US dollar (USD) and the euro (EUR) is 1.07, this means that one US dollar can be exchanged for 1.07 euros.
 Exchange rates determine the relative value of currencies, affecting the cost of goods and services between countries.
 They are crucial for businesses and individuals involved in cross-border transactions.

-Exchange rates are determined in two main ways: floating and fixed.
+floating and fixed.
 In a floating exchange rate system, the value of a currency fluctuates based on the foreign exchange market, influenced by factors such as interest rates, economic performance and geopolitical stability.
 Most major currencies, including the US dollar, euro and Japanese yen, operate under a floating exchange rate system.

 Conversely, a fixed exchange rate system, or fixed exchange rate, ties the value of one currency to another major currency or a basket of currencies.
 Countries using a fixed exchange rate system maintain the value of their currency within a narrow band around a fixed rate, requiring central bank intervention in the foreign exchange market to stabilise the currency.